The Guns of Navarone (novel): Plot

 The team travel via MTB and plane to Castelrosso, a British-held island.
 Here, they discover an eavesdropper, Nicolai the base laundry boy, who allegedly speaks no English but is spying on them anyway.
 They demand that he be arrested and held incommunicado, but the story implies that this does not happen.

 In an ancient caïque they sail towards Navarone.
 They carry papers identifying themselves as collaborators with, and couriers for, the German commandant of the island.
 They are intercepted by a German patrol boat, which appears to be expecting them.
 They sink it and kill all the crew.

 They are wrecked in a storm but manage to land on the island, having lost much of their equipment.
 They climb the 'unclimbable' south cliff, but Stevens slips and is badly injured.

 Evading German guards, they travel through heavy snow and rough terrain and are met by Louki, the steward of the exiled owner of the island, and Panayis, his enigmatic friend.
 They bring much needed food.
 By radio, Jensen tells the team that they have less time than was planned for.
 The ships are coming through that very night.
 But whilst resting in a cave, they are captured by a troop of German specialist mountain soldiers led by Oberleutnant Turzig, who recognises Mallory as a famous climber.
 They are taken to the town of Margaritha where they are ruthlessly interrogated by Hauptmann Skoda.
 Thanks to Andrea's diversionary behaviour, they turn the tables on them and Skoda is shot.
 With Turzig and the others securely tied up, they escape and make their way to the town of Navarone.
 They are harassed by troops and planes who are also apparently expecting them.

 With no medical facilities available, Stevens is clearly dying and beyond help.
 He asks to be left behind and feels curiously at peace.
 Miller discovers that much of his equipment has been damaged.
 Suspicion falls on Panayis, who is also suspected of being a double agent.
-He admits nothing, but the evidence is damning.
+He admits nothing, but the evidence (all but one of his injuries are fake) is damning.
 Miller shoots him.

 Mallory and Miller manage to enter the fortress housing the guns, whilst the others create a diversion.
 They set the explosives and then get out to meet the others.
 They steal a boat and rendezvous with the destroyer HMS Sirdar, which is leading two others through the deepwater channel.
 Just in time, the explosives do their work, the guns are destroyed and the ships continue on their way to rescue the soldiers.